jamespooley/jamespooley/README.md

 * I like programming in Python and R and setting my programs loose in the cloud. 🐍 🏴‍☠️  ☁️
 * I like writing clear, comprehensive, usable documentation 📝 💡

-When not working with data, I can sometimes be [spotted dancing](https://www.youtube.com/watch?v=yWstd3jDZIs) ... poorly.
+When not working with data, I can sometimes be [spotted dancing](https://www.youtube.com/watch?v=yWstd3jDZIs) in Brooklyn ... poorly.

 <!-- <p align="center"> -->
 <!--   <a href="https://www.linkedin.com/in/jamespooley"> -->